iomesh/docs/docs/monitor-iomesh/installing-iomesh-dashboard.md

     iomesh:
       # Configure ServiceMonitor for Prometheus Operator.
       serviceMonitor:
-        create: false # Set it to true to create a serviceMonitor object, which defaults to false.
+        create: true # Set it to true to create a serviceMonitor object, which defaults to false.
         namespace: "iomesh-system" # Create a Namespace for serviceMonitor object, which defaults to iomesh-system.
         labels: {} # Set the label for serviceMonitor object, which defaults to blank.
       meta: